swaldman/sbt-ethereum/src/main/paradox/warnings.md

 @@@ warning

-**Any third party who gains access to both a wallet file and the passcode who unlocks it gains full, irrevocable control of the wallet's account, and any value or credentials attached to that!**
+**Any third party who gains access to both a wallet file and the passcode that unlocks it gains full, irrevocable control of the wallet's account, and any value or credentials attached to that!**

 Keep your wallet files and passcodes secret.